Key points to remember about pneumonia

 - becoming very sleepy and not easy to rouse

-If your child has any of these signs, they will need to be given extra oxygen in hospital.
-This is usually given through nasal prongs (small soft plastic tubes) that fit into your child’s nose and carry a flow of oxygen.
+If your child needs to be given extra oxygen in hospital, this is usually given through nasal prongs (small soft plastic tubes) that fit into your child’s nose.

 A child with pneumonia may not eat well but they do need to drink fluids.
 If they are not drinking well enough, your child may need to be given fluids by an intravenous drip (into a vein) or by nasogastric feeding (feeding via a tube that is passed through the nose or mouth into the stomach).